When Bousfield localizations and homotopy idempotent functors meet again: Left Bousfield localization a la Hirschhorn

-\begin{section}{Left Bousfield localization \`a la Hirschhorn} In this section we work a bit harder to construct the left Bousfield localization of $\M$ at $\Srect$-equivalences using Proposition \ref{prop_LocalizatorFromAlmostNothing}.
+In this section we construct the left Bousfield localization of $\M$ at $\Srect$-equivalences using Proposition \ref{prop_LocalizatorFromAlmostNothing}.
 We are going to see that such localization exists as a Spitzweck left semimodel category\footnote{Notice the strong contrast with Theorems \ref{thm_LBLfromLocalizator} and \ref{thm_LBLatSequivalencesWith1StepLocalizator}, where left Bousfield localization is shown to exists as a right semimodel category.} under somehow strong smallness conditions on $\M$ (see Theorem \ref{thm_BousfieldLocalizationCellularCase}).

-In this section, we revisit the material in \cite{hirschhorn_model_2003} about localization of cellular model structures but working in an enriched setting and incorporating a fundamental remark of Goerss-Hopkins which originally appeared in \cite{goerss_moduli_2005}.
+For such goal, we revisit the material in \cite{hirschhorn_model_2003} about localization of cellular model structures but working in an enriched setting and incorporating a fundamental remark of Goerss-Hopkins \cite{goerss_moduli_2005}.
 A thorough source where a particular case was discussed is \cite{harper_topological_2019}, although only for operadic algebras and for a concrete choice of ``homological" equivalences.

-From now on, in this section, we will consider that $\M$ is a cofibrantly generated Fresse/ Spitzweck left $\V$-semimodel category and $\Srect$ a set of maps in $\M$ (which we assume are core cofibrations).
-Further conditions on $\M$ will be imposed when they become necessary for the arguments to work.
+From now on, in this section, we will consider that $\M$ is a cofibrantly generated Fresse/ Spitzweck left $\V$-semimodel category and $\Srect$ a set of maps in $\M$ (which are assumed to be core cofibrations without loss of generality).
+Also, $\V$ is a closed symmetric monoidal model category admitting a set of generating cofibrations with cofibrant domains in the remainder of the section.
+Further conditions on $\M$ will be imposed when they become necessary for the arguments to work, in order to emphatise their dependence.

 \begin{paragraph}{Towards a left semimodel structure.} Let us start by explaining a wrong approach to the construction of a left $\V$-semimodel structure on the pair $(\Mrect,\Eq_{\Srect})$, but which hopefully illuminates the line of arguments.